Geometric Blow-Up for Folded Limit Cycle Manifolds in Three Time-Scale Systems: Applications

 \begin{remark} A very well-known and historically important example of a Li\'enard equation is the van der Pol equation \cite{vdP1920,vdp1926}.
-We refer to \cite{Burke2016,Guckenheimer2003} for detailed geometric studies of the (local and global) dynamics of the periodically forced vdP equation in a number of frequency regimes. \end{remark}
+We refer to \cite{Burke2016,Guckenheimer2003,Haiduc2008} for detailed geometric studies of the (local and global) dynamics of the periodically forced \SVVV{van der Pol} equation in a number of frequency regimes. \end{remark}

 We recast equation \eqref{eq:Lienard_oscillator} as an autonomous dynamical system by (i) rescaling time via $\tau = \mu^{-1} t$, and (ii) introducing new variables via the \textit{Li\'enard transformation}